root-project/web/about/mine_data.md

 ROOT browser, that allows you to quickly plot the distribution of your quantities (simply double click on variables).
-A productive way of working is to write a C++ macro, testing each command step by step with the Cling interpreter - writing a Python program using PyROOT bindings is a very good option too.
+A productive way of working is to write a C++ macro, testing each command step by step with the Cling interpreter - writing a Python program using ROOT's Python bindings is a very good option too.
 When you are satisfied with your macro, you may consider converting it into a compiled library or stand-alone application, to achieve the maximum speed.

 Incidentally, note that, because the C++ specifications do not fix the size of integer and floating point variables (they only provide limits), ROOT provides also